 Artist Statement

-My aesthetics of design are informed by the compositions and curved flow of art nouveau lines and the careful consideration of positive and negative space on and around the form.
-Inspiration comes from personal observations that drive me to create a dialogue between beautiful, fragile botanical shapes with simple, stoic, timeless forms.
-In my own history gardens are markers of my past and present.
-Botanic moments and memories are where I find symbolic meaning when integrating them with a vessel.
+My aesthetics of design are informed by the compositions and curved flow of art nouveau lines, and the careful consideration of positive and negative space on and around the form.
+Inspiration comes from personal observations that drive me to create a dialogue between beautifully fragile botanical shapes with simple, stoic, timeless forms.
+In my own history gardens, are markers of my past and present.
+Botanic observations and memories draw me to the plant designs I use when integrating them with a vessel.
+I bring together form and surface with a quiet focus on functional, interpretable pots.

 Bio